lilatomic/alpacalert/README.md

 alpacalert provides extensibility through the InstrumentorRegistry.
 This maps an object's kind to the instrumentors that should generate sensors for it.
 In general, extensions will provide these kinds, and users can add their own sensors to these.
 For example, a Kubernetes backend might check that PVC has a valid storage class and that it is bound; a user could also add a Prometheus query to ensure that the PVC is less than 80% full.

+#### Registering new Kinds

+Registry Kinds have 2 components: a namespace and a name.
+The namespace groups objects from the same domain.
+For example, "kubernetes.io" for Kubernetes or "grafana.org" for Grafana.
+The namespace should be a domain name.
+The name should be a valid URI path for objects that can be instrumented on their own.
+It may contain a fragment for resources that cannot be instrumented on their own, and must be subresources.
+For example, a Kubernetes Pod can be pulled with `kubectl get pod/my-pod"; it could have the name "Pod".
+A volume on a Pod cannot be pulled directly with kubectl and must be pulled as part of the Pod; it could have the name "Pod#volume".

-#### The Registry for instrumenting subresources
+#### Use the Registry for instrumenting subresources

-In general, you should use the registry to instrument subresources instead of calling the instrumentor directly.
+In general, you should use the registry to instrument subresources (resources your resource depends on) instead of calling the instrumentor directly.
 For the PVC example above, prefer
 ```python
 self.registry.instrument(Instrumentor.Req(Instrumentor.Kind("kubernetes.io", "StorageClass"), storage_class_ref))
 ```
-Instead of
+instead of
 ```python
 SensorStorageclass(self.registry, self.k8s, storage_class)
 ```